mreferre/knative-on-fargate/README.md

 This repo will outline the instructions on how to setup a similar experience using [Knative](https://knative.dev/) (a Google owned OSS project) on top of EKS/Fargate.
 Given Knative is limited in scope to abstract Kubernetes only clusters, it cannot be used with other container orchestrators.

+### High level architecture

+This repo allows the reader to setup the following architecture:

+![knative-on-fargate](./images/knative-on-fargate.png)

-### Why EKS/Fargate and not just EKS/EC2?
+### Why EKS/Fargate?

-Because Amazon EKS is built on the premise of using standard upstream Kubernetes, setting up Knative on EKS/EC2 is trivial.
+Since Amazon EKS is built on the premise of using standard upstream Kubernetes, setting up Knative on EKS/EC2 is trivial.
 If a user was to setup Knative with Gloo on an EKS cluster with EC2 worker nodes [these instructions](https://knative.dev/docs/install/knative-with-gloo/) would suffice.

-However a solution that provides a FaaS orchestration abstraction without having to deal with the mechanics of dealing with a cluster of virtual machines is appealing for a set of users.
+However, a solution that provides a FaaS orchestration abstraction that doesn't involve dealing with virtual machines is appealing for a set of users aiming to a full serverless experience.
 If you want more background about what problems EKS/Fargate can solve [this re:Invent session](https://www.youtube.com/watch?v=m-3tMXmWWQw) is a good start.

 In addition to not managing an infrastructure, AWS Fargate provides the foundational building blocks for a `scale to zero` experience.
-Knative is one of the tools that can enable that.
+Knative is one of the tools that can enable that on top of Fargate.

-#### High level architecture

-This repo allows the reader to setup the following architecture:

-![knative-on-fargate](./images/knative-on-fargate.png)

 ### Getting started